 In depth exploration of the management functions of organizing and leading/directing.
 Emphasis on individual motivation, group process and team management, leadership styles and effectiveness, organizational communication, decision-making, managing global workforces and diversity, management of change, organizational culture, and organizational design.
-Prerequisite: BA 224 Principles of Management (Fall)
+Prerequisite: G-BA 130.
+(Fall)

-BA 325 Financial Management I
+BA 325 Financial Management

-A study of concepts in financial management including evaluation of financial performance, valuation of securities, and capital budgeting.
-This course includes a term project designed to evaluate the financial performance of publicly traded companies within an industry.
-(Book Fee) Prerequisites: AC 206 (Fall)
+A study of concepts in financial management including the time-value of money, ratio analysis, cost of capital, capital budgeting, and the valuation of stocks and bonds.
+The course includes a term project to evaluate the performance of publicly traded companies within an industry.
+(Book Fee) Prerequisites: AC 206 or AC 202 (Fall)